OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ---
-ms.date: 02/22/2019
+ms.date: 03/06/2019
 description: Authenticate users using custom functions in Excel.
 title: Authentication for Custom Functions
 ---

 # Authentication

 In some scenarios your custom function will need to authenticate the user in order to access protected resources.
-While custom functions doesn't require a specific method of authentication, you should be aware that custom functions runs in a separate runtime from the task pane and other UI elements of your add-in.
+While custom functions doesn't require a specific method of authentication, you should be aware that custom functions run in a separate runtime from the task pane and other UI elements of your add-in.
 Because of this, you'll need to pass data back and forth between the two runtimes using the `AsyncStorage` object and the Dialog API.

 ## AsyncStorage object

-The custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
-Instead, you should share data between custom functions and task panes, by using [OfficeRuntime.AsyncStorage](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.
+The custom function runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
+Instead, you should share data between custom functions and task panes by using [OfficeRuntime.AsyncStorage](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.

 Additionally, there is a benefit to using `AsyncStorage`; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.

 ### Suggested usage

-When you need to authenticate either from the task pane or a custom function, check AsyncStorage to see if the access token was already acquired.
-If not, use the dialog API to authenticate the user, retrieve the access token, and then store the token in AsyncStorage for future use.
+When you need to authenticate either from the task pane or a custom function, check `AsyncStorage` to see if the access token was already acquired.
+If not, use the dialog API to authenticate the user, retrieve the access token, and then store the token in `AsyncStorage` for future use.

 ## Dialog API

 If a token doesn't exist, you should use the Dialog API to ask the user to sign in.
 After a user enters their credentials, the resulting access token can be stored in `AsyncStorage`.

 > [!NOTE]
-> The custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the runtime used by task panes.
-They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom functions runtime.
+> The custom function runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
+They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom function runtime.

-For information on how to use the `OfficeRuntime.Dialog`, see [Custom Functions runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).
+For information on how to use the `OfficeRuntime.Dialog`, see [Custom Function runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).

 When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions portions of your add-in as separate entities which can communicate with each other through `AsyncStorage`.